Micro-credential: Recognising and managing disinformation

 Course facilitators:

-- Dr Morgan Saletta is a Deputy Director and a Senior Researcher at The Hunt Lab for Intelligence Research at Melbourne University.
+- Dr Morgan Saletta is Director at The Hunt Lab for Intelligence and Security Studies at Melbourne University.
 His research and teaching focuses on disinformation and related areas.
 Morgan delivers training on disinformation, misinformation and malign influence to multiple Australian Government organisations and the intelligence community.

 Study mode: Online